Klavaro/ebay-watch-analytics/README.md

 - Are new items priced significantly higher than used ones?
 - How does item condition correlate with category and value?

+### `mart_category_price_bands`

+**Purpose**: Evaluate category-level pricing distribution to find investment opportunities or underpriced segments.

+- What’s the typical price band for items in each category?
+- Are some categories more price-volatile than others?

 ## 🗃️ Dimensional Model Overview